+Secondly, you will automatically join if your employer must enrol you into the Scheme under the government’s automatic enrolment provisions.
+Your employer must do so where you are an eligible jobholder, unless your employer decides to postpone the date you join.
+An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year (2020/21 figure).

-If you are brought into the Scheme you have the right to opt out.
-You cannot complete an optout form until you have started your employment.
+If you join the Scheme, you can choose to leave by completing an opt-out form, which you can do once you have started the employment.

-How do I ensure that I have become a member of the LGPS?
+How will I know that I have joined the L G P S?

-On joining the LGPS relevant records and a pension account (for each employment in the scheme if you have more than one) will be set up and an official notification of your membership of the LGPS will be sent to you.
-You should check your pay slip to make sure that pension contributions are being deducted.
+On joining the L G P S, relevant records and a pension account will be set up and an official notification of your membership of the L G P S will be sent to you.
+If you have more than one employment in the Scheme, a pension account will be set up for each one.
+You should check your payslip to make sure that pension contributions are being deducted.

-Can I opt -out of the LGPS and re-join at a later date?
+Can I opt out of the L G P S and re-join later?

-Yes you can opt -out of the Scheme but If you are thinking of opting out you might want to first consider an alternative option which is to elect to move to the 50/50 section of the Scheme. the 50/50 section allows you to pay half your normal contributions in return for half your normal pension buildup.
-To find out more, see the section on flexibility to pay less.
+Yes, you can opt out of the Scheme.
+If you are thinking of opting out you might first want to consider an alternative option, which is to move to the 50/50 section of the Scheme.
+In the 50/50 section, you pay half your normal contributions in return for half your normal pension build-up.
+To find out more, see the section on Flexibility to pay less.

-If having considered the 50/50 option you still decide the LGPS is not for you, you can leave the LGPS at any time on or after your first day of eligible employment by giving your employer notice in writing.
-You might, however, want to take independent financial advice before making the final decision to opt out.
+If, having considered the 50/50 option, you still decide the L G P S is not for you, you can leave the L G P S at any time on or after your first day of eligible employment by completing an opt out form.
+An opt out form is available from your LGPS administering authority.
+Your employer is not allowed to provide this to you, although you must return the completed form to them.
+You might want to take independent financial advice before making the final decision to opt out.

-If you opt out of the LGPS before completing 3 months membership you will be treated as never having been a member and Your employer will refund to you, through your pay, any contributions you have paid during that time.
+If you opt out of the L G P S before completing three months’ membership, you will be treated as never having been a member.
+Your employer will refund to you, through your pay, any contributions you have paid.

-If you opt out of the LGPS with 3 or more months membership and before completing the 2 years vesting period you can take a refund of your contributions (less any statutory deductions) or transfer out your pension to another scheme.
+If you opt out of the L G P S with three or more months’ membership and before completing the two year qualifying period, you can usually take a refund of your contributions (less an adjustment for tax) or transfer out your pension to another scheme.

-If you opt out of the LGPS after meeting the 2 years vesting period you will have deferred benefits in the Scheme and will generally have the same options as anyone leaving their job before retirement.
+If you opt out of the L G P S after meeting the two-year qualifying period, you will have deferred benefits in the Scheme.
+You will generally have the same options as anyone leaving their job before retirement, except you cannot take payment of your deferred benefits unless you have left your job.

-If you opt -out, you can, provided you are otherwise eligible to join the Scheme, opt back into the scheme at any time before age 75.
+If you opt out, you can opt back into the Scheme at any time before age 75, provided you are otherwise eligible to join the Scheme.

-If you opt out of the LGPS then:

-on the date your employer is first required to comply with the automatic enrolment provisions under the Pensions Act 2008, your employer will automatically enrol you back into the LGPS if you are an Eligible Jobholder at that time in the job you’ve opted out from, or

-if on the date your employer is first required to comply with the automatic enrolment provisions under the Pensions Act 2008 you are not an Eligible Jobholder in the job you opted out from, your employer will, if you subsequently become an Eligible Jobholder in that job, automatically enrol you back into the LGPS from the automatic enrolment date.

-Your employer must notify you if this happens.
-You would then have the right to again opt out of the LGPS.

-If you stay opted out your employer will normally automatically enrol you back into the LGPS approximately every 3 years from the date they have to comply with the automatic enrolment provisions provided, at the date your employer has to enrol you back in, you are an Eligible Jobholder.
+If you stay opted out, your employer will normally automatically enrol you back into the L G P S approximately every three years from the date they have to comply with the automatic enrolment provisions provided you are an Eligible Jobholder at that time.
+An eligible jobholder is a worker who is aged at least 22 and is under State Pension Age and who earns more than £10,000 a year (2020/21 figure).